 - Northwestern Pritzker School of Law Career Services

-- The John Marshall Law School Career Services
+- UIC John Marshall Law School Career Services

 - The University of Chicago Law School Career Services